Shaolin Fists Kung Fu

 Five Ancestors Fists

-Sifu Yap Leong - A disciple of the late Grandmaster Chee Kim Thong
+Grandmaster Yap Leong - A disciple of the late Sijo Chee Kim Thong

-Sifu Yap Leong is a well known master of Shaolin Kung Fu Martial Arts, Chi Kung, Healing & Feng Shui and his Shaolin kung fu school is based in London.
-He is highly regarded as a top kung fu master and is an expert and advisor on martial arts .
+Grandmaster Yap Leong, who is based in London, is a well known master of Five Ancestors (Wuzuquan), Shaolin Fists, Chi Kung, Healing & Feng Shui.
+He is highly regarded as a top kung fu master and is an expert and advisor on other Chinese martial arts .
+Due to his earlier training background under the late Sijo Chee Kim Thong, he is also considered the most senior of the Five Ancestors masters teaching in Europe.

 Five Ancestor Fists Kung Fu also known as Ngor Chor, Ngo Cho Kun (Fujianese) or Wuzu, Wuzuquan (Mandarin) or Ng Cho (Cantonese) combine the essence of the White Crane, Monkey, Tai Cho, Tamo & Lohan.
 It is a system which combines both the essence of hard & soft, sensitivity, heavy hands to form an effective fighting system from Fujian, China.
 Its first form is called San Chien, Sam Chien, Sam Chin meaning Three Arrows, Three Battles or Three Strategies.
 It is considered to be the most basic or most advanced form in the syllabus.